 Warning: If you use other FTP client than CompeGPS Land to communicate iPhone/iPad with the PC, configure it in binary mode.
-Geocache visits.txt file could be corrupted otherwise.
+Geocache_visits.txt file could be corrupted otherwise.

-10.6 Geocaches with associated files
+9.6 Geocaches with associated files

 TwoNav allows to work with waypoints which have associated files, like images, sounds or texts.
+Waypoints of a geocache can also have associated files (images, sounds and texts).
+See 'Associated files' at 'Waypoints' section.